changingminds.org

 If you apply the consequences unevenly, the students will consider it to be unfair and blame you.
 If you apply them consistently, then they will separate you from the punishment: it becomes a 'thing' that happens, rather than you being unkind.

 Rather than talking about punishment and reward, if you talk about consequences, you can create an understanding of reliable cause and effect.
-Making such connections is a very human ability and, once made is a strong driver of how we behave.
+Making such connections is a very human ability and, once made, is a strong driver of how we behave.

 See also

-Warn, then punish, Precision
+Warn, then punish, Precision, The Need for Fairness

 More Kindle books: